kteender/kteender.github.io/about.md

 I'm in L.A.
 I come from somewhere around Champaign, Illinois.

-On the side, I do tech-augmented fortune-telling.
-Fortune-telling has a rich history as interactive entertainment, overlapping in many contexts with the history of animation.
-It combines well with computer-generated imagery.
+On the side, I do CGI-augmented fortune-telling.
+Fortune-telling has a rich history as interactive entertainment.
+The history of the American animation industry overlaps substatially with fortune-telling in the context of vaudeville and travelling carnivals.

 Request my CV or to get in touch with me via <a href="mailto:kt@ktcg.art?subject=contact from KTCG ART">kt@ktcg.art</a>.
 <!--